varunlpai/Huffman-Text-Encoding/README.md

 Note:

     •  The Binary String could not be written in a separate binary file.
-Instead the Binary String has been grouped into sets of 8 bits and written their corresponding character.
+Instead the Binary String has been grouped into sets of 8 bits and their corresponding character has been written.

     •  There is no provision to write the character mapping.
 Hence, a compressed fie must be decompressed in the same execution, and also without compressing any other file